celo-org/celo-proposals/CIPs/cip-xxxx.md

 // Include the intended use of bought funds.

 4. What is the on-chain proposal ID and the on-chain buy amount?
+// Detailed info can be found by running this command and sharing the output:
+//   `celocli grandamento:show --proposalId <proposal-id>`
 // If you are planning to create the on-chain exchange proposal after
 // fielding opinions from the community, please mention so here.